Aniruddha-dhawale/Fair-Causal-and-Graph-Based-Fraud-Detection/README.md

-# Fair, Causal, and Graph-Based Fraud Detection
+# Causal Fairness Fraud Model
 This project presents a comprehensive pipeline for building a financial fraud detection model that is not only accurate but also interpretable and fair.
 Moving beyond traditional classification, this work integrates graph-based feature engineering, causal inference, and algorithmic fairness auditing to create a more robust and responsible machine learning system.

 Precision-Recall Curve of the baseline model, achieving a high AUPRC of 0.8761.